Richard J. Bolte, Sr. School of Business

 The curriculum encompasses a wide range of disciplines targeted to the current healthcare environment with managerial, financial, ethical, leadership, and current technological considerations including Lean Six Sigma methodologies as the foundations for most courses in the program.
 Follow this link to see the tuition and fees.

 The program follows a cohort model.
-Courses are offered from 6:00 – 9:30 p.m. over an eight week period, meeting one night a week at Mount St. Mary’s University Frederick campus.
-A cohort group is formed each fall semester.
+Courses are offered from 6-9:30 p.m. over an eight week period, meeting one night a week at Mount St. Mary's University Frederick campus.
+A cohort group is formed in August and January.
 Additional cohorts are formed based upon new enrollments.